-The Parque de la Papa is an organization of four communities located in the highlands of the Sacred Valley in Cusco, Perú, which work together for the preservation of agricultural biodiversity and the retention of Indigenous culture.
-Approximately 6,000 community members currently work together to preserve the area with hundreds of varieties of native potato (around 1,300) as well as the knowledge and ancient technology related to the cultivation and management of their agricultural landscape – a cornerstone of life in the area, though resources are limited, their lands are considered a center of potato origin and diversity, currently one of the four most important crops on earth, produced and preserved by the community throughout the centuries.
+The Parque de la Papa is an organization of five communities located in the highlands of the Sacred Valley in Cuzco, Perú.
+More than 7,000 Indigenous community members currently work together to preserve the area with hundreds of varieties of native potato (around 1,300) as well as the knowledge and ancient teaching related to the cultivation and management of their agricultural landscape – a cornerstone of life in the area.
+Though resources are limited, their lands are considered a centre of potato origin and diversity.
+Currently, the potato is one of the four most important crops on earth, produced and preserved throughout the centuries by them.

-Economic opportunities that enable Indigenous people to remain living in the communities in which they have traditionally lived for generations are also desperately needed, that’s why Parque de la Papa, with the support of many international organizations, launched agro-tourism programs in 2006 and developed community micro-enterprises related to tourism services and activities with the purpose of creating economic opportunity.
-However, the community enterprises were in need of customers in order to reach its full potential and to achieve financial success.
-Currently, the community enterprises have significant barriers to access the international market, and when they do have access, they risk losing unique traditions and cultures.
-Women in particuar face barriers to accessing formal job opportunities, and youth have limited access to significant job and education fulfilment, and so often migrate to the big cities.
-The environment and wildlife need to be protected with sustainable plans managed and lead by locals, and tourism can be an excellent tool to protect natural cultural resources and improve empowerment for community members.
+Economic opportunities that enable Indigenous people to remain living in the communities in which they have traditionally lived for generations are desperately needed.
+That’s why Parque de la Papa was created in 2006 with the support of many international organizations.
+They have launched agro-tourism programs and developed community micro-enterprises related to tourism services and activities with the purpose of creating economic opportunities.
+However, the community enterprises were in need of customers to reach their full potential and achieve financial success.
+The community enterprises had significant barriers accessing the international market, and when they did gain access, they risked losing their unique traditions and cultures.
+Women continue to face barriers accessing the formal job market, and youth continue to have limited access to jobs and education, and so often migrate to the big cities.